7mind/blog/role-based-repositories.md

 ### Monorepo: good and bad

-Good points of monorepo layout are:
+Good points of a monorepo layout are:

 1. **Coherence**: you always have coherent codebase which represents all your work.
-   You may build all the product components together and have good guarantees of their compatibility.
+   You may build all product components together and have good guarantees of their compatibility.
    When you make a change and your build finishes your are fine, you don't have to modify and test any other repository/component which may be affected by the change,